-Street art has been popular in Valencia since the early 90s amongst both local and international artists alike.
+Street art in Valencia has been popular since the early 90s amongst both local and international artists alike.
 Now the city boasts many local street art festivals that attract collaborations amongst some of the best street artists in the world.

 Although I enjoy seeing art in museums, there’s something exhilarating about street art.
 It’s relevant.
 It’s bold.
 It’s educational.
 Street art provides you with an insider’s look at culture and is arguably the best way to understand the values and struggles of the locals by the locals.